 A child’s sense of space & where they are in it, has a vital effect on how they move, learn and grow.

-At Jnr Gym Kids we have been having ‘hoops’ of fun at gymnastics exploring where we are in space!
-Children have been stepping and crawling through hoops, jumping in and out of them and using them to help make rocket shapes with their bodies!
+At Jnr Gym Kids we have ‘hoops’ of fun exploring where we are in space!
+Crawling through, stepping and jumping in & out and using them to make rocket shapes with their bodies, are are just some of the activities our Under 5’s are practicing at gymnastics as we play with hoops in the gym.

 Spatial awareness, learning where our bodies begin & end and how to engage with the world, is acquired by giving children lots of opportunities to move and explore.